EckoTan0804/academic-kickstart/content/ai/deep-learning/encoder-decoder/transformer.md

 What does “it” in this sentence refer to?
 Is it referring to the street or to the animal?
 It’s a simple question to a human, but not as simple to an algorithm.

-As the model processes each word (each position in the input sequence), self attention allows it to look at other positions in the input sequence for clues that can help lead to a better encoding for this word.
+As the model processes each word (each position in the input sequence), **self attention allows it to look at other positions in the input sequence for clues that can help lead to a better encoding for this word**.
 Therefore, when the model is processing the word “it”, self-attention allows it to associate “it” with “animal”.

 We can think of how maintaining a hidden state allows an RNN to incorporate its representation of previous words/vectors it has processed with the current one it’s processing. **Self-attention is the method the Transformer uses to bake the “understanding” of other relevant words into the one we’re currently processing.**